Francis

 the tubes 1, 2 are connected by leads h, h, to the input stage

-18 are connected in series to a lead i connected to the aerial
+and 18 are connected in series to a lead i connected to the

-terminal of the radio receiver R although any one of the
+aerial terminal of the radio receiver R although any one of

-arrangements described with reference to Figs. 6, 7 and 8 may
+the arrangements described with reference to Figs. 6, 7 and 8

-also be employed.
-In employing the aerial for television and
+may also be employed.
+In employing the aerial for television

-radio reception as just described the independent connection of
+and radio reception as just described the independent

-the tubes and spheres to the input stage of the visual channel
+connection of the tubes and spheres to the input stage of the

-independently of the connection of the coils to the input stage
+visual channel independently of the connection of the coils to

-of the sound channel is believed to result in one sphere and
+the input stage of the sound channel is believed to result in

-a television and radio-receiver, leads, one from each of the six
+or a television and radio-receiver, leads, one from each of

-terminals of the device may be each connected to one of six
+the six terminals of the device may be each connected to one

 insulating material, and conducting plugs or sockets can be

-the coils in series in either order, in parallel or
+for connecting the coils in series in either order, in

-independently in the case of a radio-receiver, and the tubes and
+parallel or independently in the case of a radio-receiver, and

 US2303970